 Dr. Dawn laughs with husband and partner, Dr. Craig.

 I grew up on a small farm in Plant City Florida surrounded by strawberry fields and orange groves.
 My first pets were a little black calf with a straw hat and a pig named Corky.
-I kept waiting for my spiders to write messages in their webs but … anyway, I’m still looking!
+I kept waiting for my spiders to write messages in their webs, I’m still looking!

 For fun?
-In the summer I love to garden, hike, white water raft (in between home visits on the best days!) and play in the Lake and Creek.
+In the summer I love to garden, hike, whitewater raft and play in the Lake and Creek.
 (Hey, maybe I have a little waterdog in me?)
-I have a farm in Florida where I raise Crack Angus, free range cattle and lavender.
+I have a farm in Florida where I raise Crack Angus, free range cattle.
 I absolutely love to visit on porches, sew quilts, knit, cook for lots of people, shop for antiques (junky ones) and play with children.
-I still like make believe.
-Lately I enjoy restoring vintage campers with Dr. Craig and my friend Harry Su.
+I still like make believe and fairies.